1977 WCT World Doubles

 The 1977 WCT World Doubles was a men's tennis tournament played on indoor carpet courts at the Municipal Auditorium in Kansas City, Missouri, United States that was part of the 1977 World Championship Tennis circuit.
 It was the tour finals for the doubles season of the WCT Tour.
-The tournament was held from May 4 through May 8, 1977.
+It was the fifth edition of the tournament and was held from May 4 through May 8, 1977.